OuhscBbmc/MReportingPublic/funding_2011a.md

 # Goals and Objectives of *Service*

 The *service* aspect of the project (not to be confused with the *evaluation*, desribed above) has four primary goals.

+The purpose of the MIECHV Grant is to strengthen the system of early childhood home visiting services to improve outcomes for at-risk families who reside in communities that were identified in a statewide needs assessment.
+Counties identified were Comanche, Muskogee, Oklahoma, and Tulsa Counties.

 ## Goal 1
 Develop a sustainable, MIECHV home visitation program infrastructure of selected, multiple models matching consumer needs to program model goals.